-All questions and answers related to the content of this FOA will be posted at https://eere-exchange.energy.gov/Default.aspx.
+All questions and answers related to the content of this FOA will be posted at https://eere-exchange.energy.gov/FAQ.aspx.
 DOE will try to respond to questions within 5 business days, unless a similar question and answer have already been posted on the website.
+Applicants are encouraged to review the posted questions and answers daily.
+Please note that you must first select this FOA Number in order to view the questions and answers specific to this FOA.